kiranbakale/AMI-Readme/docs/environment_advanced.md

 The Toolkit also allows for there to be a [Permissions Boundary](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_boundaries.html) to be set for all IAM Roles it creates.

-:exclamation:&nbsp; **This is an advanced feature and it must be used with caution**.
-Boundaries must allow for all Policies the Toolkit uses to be allowed or your environment will become unstable.
+:exclamation:&nbsp; **This is an advanced feature, and it must be used with caution**.
+Boundaries must allow for all Policies the Toolkit uses to be allowed, or your environment will become unstable.
 [The latest list of policies used by the Toolkit is shown here](https://gitlab.com/search?search=2012-10-17&nav_source=navbar&project_id=14292404&group_id=9970&search_code=true&repository_ref=main).

 While the Toolkit will be designed in line with least privilege and ensuring all such IAM entities only have the access they require to do their role you may have a general policy to always apply a "global" permissions boundary as an additional security measure.

 To do this you first create the boundary policy separately in AWS and take note of its ARN.
-Then you should pass the ARN to the Toolkit via the following variable in the Terraform [Environment config file](environment_provision.md#configure-module-settings-environmenttf) file:
+Then you should pass the ARN to the Toolkit via the following variable in the Terraform [Environment config file](environment_provision.md#configure-module-settings-environmenttf):

 - `default_iam_permissions_boundary_arn` - The IAM ARN of a [Permissions Boundary](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_boundaries.html) policy to be applied to all IAM Roles the Toolkit creates.
 Defaults to `null`.